Deep Dive: MercadoLibre ($MELI)

 Disclosure: I’m not a neutral observer here.
 MercadoLibre is the largest position in my Atomic portfolio.

-Status: High Conviction (with caveats), 4.0 / 5.0 stars.
+Status: High Conviction (with caveats).
+Rating: 4.0 / 5.0 stars.

 Reason #3: Credit quality isn’t flashing red—yet.
-The company discloses 15–90 day NPL 6.8% and NIMAL 21.0% while scaling the portfolio.
+The company discloses 15–90 day NPL at 6.8% and NIMAL at 21.0% while scaling the portfolio.

 The market cap is the market’s confidence score.
 At ~$102bn, the market is underwriting durability, not just growth.
-The only acceptable way to earn that is: shipping efficiency keeps improving, ads stays strong, and credit stays boring.
+The only acceptable way to earn that is: shipping efficiency keeps improving, ads stay strong, and credit stays boring.

 Upgrade Triggers